-Both Huel and Soylent have the same overall goal; to provide nutritious, affordable food with minimal impact on the environment.
+Both Huel and Soylent provide complete meals for convenience, with minimal impact on the environment.
 We do, of course, have several differences, and we could go on about how much we prefer Huel, but we’d rather leave that up to you.

 This is a fact-based comparison looking at categories such as nutrition and price.
 We haven’t compared subjective factors such as taste or texture, as they are personal to you.

 |Per 2000kcal||Huel Powder (Vanilla v2.3)||Soylent Powder (Original v1.9)|